giodra96/R-Logistic_Regression_on_Diabetes/README.md

 4. Logistic regression
 5. Class balancing

-Take a look at the .Rmd file (or view the .html version in your browser) for the complete analysis with comments.
+Take a look at the .Rmd file for the complete analysis with comments.